College Corner, Jay County, Indiana

-College Corner is an unincorporated community in Wayne Township, Jay County, Indiana.
+College Corner is a former settlement and now a locale (or crossroads community) in Wayne Township, Jay County, Indiana.

 History

 College Corner was founded in 1850, and named from the presence of Farmers Academy.
-College Corner contained a post office from 1862 until 1872.
+College Corner had a post office in the mid-1800s, from 1862 until 1872.
+Various maps - from 1887 and 1926 show the settlement's loss of housing and structures.